 - Gather only those parts that you need.
 Be cautious and don’t damage the whole plant

 - Gather just as many plants as you urgently need

 - Always gather herbs in dry and nice weather before noon (avoid morning dew)

 It is for the best that you gather only one plant or separate individual plants from each other.
 Be careful during harvesting so you won’t damage other plants and the surrounding area.
-Always pick the healthiest plants and don’t pick all, so you won’t destroy the nature’s balance.
+Always pick the healthiest ones and don’t pick all, so you won’t destroy the nature’s balance.

 Pick flowers and inflorescence soon as they open, because they will have more active substances.
 Never gather half-withered blooms.
 Some flowers open at night or in extreme heat so pick them when they are open.

 Most of the plants are dried in the sun in one day.
 Don’t let them outside through the night or when it rains (avoid any moisture).
-Look for the unhealthy and damaged parts and remove them during drying process.
+Look for the unhealthy and damaged parts and remove them during the drying process.